 What is the Hiking Difficulty?

-Due to the rough trails, long distance, and high altitudes this trek is quite difficult and requires good training and endurance.
-The trails are rugged and often are steep and narrow with uneven footing.
-The Annapurna trek is long, tiring and physically and mentally tough, so make sure you build some rest days into your plan.
+Due to the rough trails, long distances, and high altitudes this trek is quite difficult and requires good training and endurance.
+The trails are rugged and often steep and narrow with uneven footing.
+The Annapurna trek is long, tiring, and physically and mentally tough, so make sure you build some rest days into your plan.
 However, I did do the trek with my father who was 73 at the time…so if he can do it, so can you!

 Is it crowded?